valentingol/cliconfig/README.md

 Everyone can contribute to CLI Config, and we value everyone’s contributions.
 Please see our [contributing guidelines](CONTRIBUTING.md) for more information 🤗

-## License, usage and distribution
+## License, usage and distribution :scroll:

 This program is free software under the [MIT License](LICENSE).